william0701/ceNet-Omnibus/README.md

 | MIMAT0021121  | 0                  | 0                  | 0                  | 0                  | 0                  |

 <div background-color=#123456>
-Please Remeber to Click <mark><b><font color=red>Preview</font></b></mark> Button on the right-bottom cornor of the panel once set parameters properly.
+Please Remeber to Click <mark><b><font color=red>Preview</font></b></mark> Button on the right-bottom corner of the panel once set parameters properly.
 </div>

 #### 1.2 The Interaction between ceRNAs and microRNAs

 The interactions file between ceRNAs and microRNAs should be 0-1 matrix to represent if there are interactions between ceRNAs and microRNAs.
 The file should be plain text delimited by tab, comma, space, semicolon or any other prac-ticable marks.
 Users can set seperators, quotes, with/without headers.
-To name the datasets, please confirm if the program should name dataset with/without the first row/column.
+To name the datasets, please confirm if the program should name dataset with/without the first column.
 The rows of uploaded files should represent ceRNAs, while the columns should represent microRNAs.

 <center><b>CeRNA Expression Profile Samples</b></center>